springernature/springernature_api_client/README.md

 ## 🔑 Setup

-Before using the package, obtain an API key from SpringerNature Developer Portal.
+Before using the package, obtain an API key from Springer Nature Developer Portal.

 Set the API key in your environment: